Salangai Durai

 Salangai Durai is an Indian film director and producer, who has directed Tamil language films.
-He became known for the rural drama Kathavarayan (2008), and has gone on to make feature films including Kandharvan (2014), EPCO 302 (2021) and Kadathal (2023).
+He became known for the rural drama Kathavarayan (2008).

 Career

 After working as a television director and a dialogue writer in the late 1990s and early 2000s, Salangai Durai made his directorial debut with Kathavarayan (2008) starring Karan, Vidisha and Vadivelu.
 The film opened to negative reviews, with a critic noting "debutant director Salangai Durai may not have made a dream debut but this start is not disappointing."

 He then directed Kantharvan, a love story narrating the tale of a romance between a lorry driver and a college girl, starring Kathir - who had featured in a small role in Kathavarayan- and Honey Rose.
 The film was released in 2014.

 In 2015, Dandupalyam Alajadi a Telugu version of his movie Kaathavarayan was released.

 He then began his next work on a police procedural film titled EPCO 302 starring Kasthuri in the lead role, under his own production studio, South Indian Productions.
 The film was released in 2021.
 Despite a low-profile release, the film garnered critical acclaim.

 In 2023, salangai durai directed a Tamil movie titled Kadathal.
 The Film stars Damodhar, Vidhisha, Riya, Singampuli, Ferosekhan.
 This movie was released on September 22, 2023.